yurii-krymskiy/next.js_first-pr/README.md

-# My Next.js Comment Platform
+# My Next.js Blogging Platform

-Welcome to the My Next.js Comment Platform!
+Welcome to the My Next.js Blogging Platform!
 This platform is built using Next.js and leverages various technologies to create a user-friendly commenting system.

 ## Technologies Used